anskaffelser/eforms-sdk-nor/src/template/README.md

 The following folders contains modified content:

     * `codelists` - Translations are added to existing code list files
+    * `fields` - Field definitions used above and below thresholds
     * `schematrons` - WORK IN PROGRESS
     * `translations` - Additional translation files are added